m-s-randhava/filmedin7x7/README.md

     A.  A Backend implemented in Python using the Flask framework to implement a RESTful API, also employing other Flask aspects like Flask-Testing, to implement a rudimentary automated testing framework.

-        [IMPORTANT!
-I took the opportunity to learn the Flask framework.
-I have never before employed a framework in Python, though I have used frameworks in other languages.
-        While at the latest startup, we actually implemented our own lightweight framework, both for the backend and frontend.]

     B.  A Frontend implemented using Bootstrap.css and Backbone.js.

-        [IMPORTANT!
-I took the opportunity to learn the Bootstrap CSS framework.
-Also, though I've used Backbone.js in the past, I never devoted an in-depth study of the framework which I did for this project.]

         [NOTE:  The layout template was taken from an open source template available @ http://derekeder.com/searchable_map_template/.
 The template was stripped down and